cosmos/ethermint/x/evm/spec/07_params.md

 ::: danger
 SDK applications that want to import the EVM module as a dependency will need to set their own `evm_denom` (i.e not `"aphoton"`).
 :::

+## Enable Create

+The enable create parameter toggles state transitions that use the `vm.Create` function.
+When the parameter is disabled, it will prevent all contract creation functionality.

+## Enable Transfer

+The enable transfer toggles state transitions that use the `vm.Call` function.
+When the parameter is disabled, it will prevent transfers between accounts and executing a smart contract call.